Gokul595/api_guard/README.md

 API Guard comes with helper for creating JWT access token and refresh token for the resource which you can use it for testing the controllers of your application.

-For using it include the helper in you test framework
+For using it, just include the helper in your test framework.

 **RSpec**